 The idea of counting calories and restricting caloric intake to lose weight has come under increased scrutiny in recent years.
 While there’s no denying the physics of calorie calculation, the wisdom of using this approach to achieve weight loss has come under fire.
 There is growing evidence that restrictive diet and exercise programs for weight loss are unsustainable.
 Most people who manage to lose weight end up gaining as much as 70% of that weight back, even when they continue to restrict calorie intake.

 The Stanford study, which appeared in JAMA [2, 3], did not set out to investigate the efficacy of calorie counting.
+They certainly weren’t trying to answer the question ‘can you lose weight without counting calories?’
 Instead, researchers were studying the effects of low-carbohydrate and low-fat diets on obesity.
 They were also investigating the hypothesis that genetic factors predispose some individuals to fare better with certain types of foods, rather than others.
-While their findings in that regard are important, the light that the study sheds on calorie counting is far more insightful.
+While their findings in that regard are important, the light that the study sheds on calorie counting is far more insightful, somewhat answering the question of how to lose weight without counting calories.
 The researchers found that people were more successful with weight-loss efforts when cutting back on added sugar and other processed foods, while consuming more whole foods, and here’s the main point – the study participants lost weight while consuming as many calories as they wanted.

 Losing Weight Without Calorie Counting